Releasing Graph Neural Networks with Differential Privacy Guarantees: Introduction

 \section{Introduction}

-In the past few years, Graph Neural Networks (GNNs) have gained much attention due to their superior performance in a wide range of applications, such as social networks \cite{hamilton2017inductive}, biology \cite{ktena2018metric}, medicine~\cite{Ahmedt2021graphmedical}, and molecular chemistry \cite{mccloskey2019using}.
-Specifically, GNNs achieved state-of-the-art results in various graph-based learning tasks, such as node classification, link prediction, and community detection.
-Real-world graphs, such as medical and economic networks, are associated with sensitive information about individuals and their activities and cannot always be made public.
-Releasing pre-trained models provides an opportunity for using the private knowledge beyond company boundaries \cite{Ahmedt2021graphmedical}.
-However, recent works have shown that GNNs are vulnerable to membership inference attacks \cite{olatunji2021membership, he2021node}.
-Specifically, membership inference attacks allow to identify which data points have been used for training the model.
-In general, GNNs are more vulnerable to such attacks as compared to traditional knowledge due to their encoding of the graph structure within the model itself \cite{olatunji2021membership}.
-In addition, the current legal data protection policies to preserve user privacy highlights a compelling need to develop \emph{privacy preserving GNNs}.
+In the past few years, graph neural networks (GNNs) have gained much attention due to their superior performance in a wide range of applications, such as social networks \cite{hamilton2017inductive}, biology \cite{ktena2018metric}, medicine~\cite{Ahmedt2021graphmedical}, and recommender systems~\cite{fan2019graph, zheng2021dgcn}.
+Specifically, GNNs achieve state-of-the-art results in various graph-based learning tasks, such as node classification, link prediction, and community detection.

+Real-world graphs, such as medical and economic networks, are associated with sensitive information about individuals and their activities.
+Hence, they cannot always be made public.
+Releasing models trained on such data provides an opportunity for using private knowledge beyond company boundaries \cite{Ahmedt2021graphmedical}.
+For instance, a social networking company might want to release a content labelling model trained on the private user data without endangering the privacy of the participants \cite{morrow2022emerging}.
+However, recent works have shown that GNNs are vulnerable to membership inference attacks \cite{olatunji2021membership, he2021node, duddu2020quantifying}.
+Specifically, membership inference attacks aim to identify which data points have been used for training the model.
+The higher vulnerability of GNNs to such attacks as compared to traditional models has been attributed to their encoding of the graph structure within the model \cite{olatunji2021membership}.
+In addition, the current legal data protection policies (e.g. GDPR) highlight a compelling need to develop \emph{privacy-preserving GNNs}.